chinitoo/pushEnv/README.md

 PushEnv will:
 - Read your `.env`
 - Encrypt locally
-- Upload the encrypted blob to your S3-compatible bucket
+- Upload the encrypted blob to cloud

 Secrets **never** leave your machine unencrypted.